 Open Government at HHS

-An open government is one that leverages the principles of transparency, participation, and collaboration to deliver better results to the American people and which helps the public hold the government accountable.
+An open government uses transparency, participation, and collaboration to serve the American people.
+This helps the public hold the government accountable.

 - Learn more about the Open Government Directive